 Unlike the other types of cognitive load, germane cognitive load is much needed when designing an experience.
 It signifies the amount of effort a user is willing to take to understand the interface crafted for them.
 They do so by analyzing the experience and translating it into an organized, structured schema of information that makes sense to them.
 It is, at its core, personalization.

-Fundamentals of Reducing Cognitive Load in UI UX Design
+Fundamentals of Reducing Cognitive Load in Digital Design

-The concept of cognitive load theory equips designers with a valuable framework.
-By understanding how cognitive load impacts user interactions, designers can make informed decisions that reduce unnecessary mental effort required by users, creating more user-friendly and accessible experiences.
+The concept of cognitive load theory equips designers and other UX professionals with a valuable framework.
+By understanding how cognitive load impacts user interactions, a UX designer can make informed decisions that reduce cognitive load and unnecessary mental effort required by users, creating more user-friendly and accessible experiences.

-To get started, one can simply work on the two fundamental reasons why users find certain experiences taxing to use.
+To get started, one can simply work on the two fundamental reasons why users feel overwhelmed with certain experiences.

 1. Simplify the content design across the experience

-Since intrinsic cognitive load is tied to the effort it takes for a user to understand what’s happening on the product, the quickest way to make the experience seamless is to scale down the amount of content on the screen and make it accessible for your target audience.
-It may include removing jargon, implementing or simplifying instructional designs, and using best practices when crafting UX copy.
+Since intrinsic cognitive load is closely tied to the effort it takes for a user to understand what’s happening on the product, the quickest way to make the experience seamless is to scale down the amount of information on the screen and make it accessible for your target audience.
+It may include removing jargon, implementing or simplifying instructional design across the experience, and using best practices when crafting UX copy.
 Writers and designers should prioritize essential content, making sure that users are only presented with the information they need at each stage of their interaction.

 2. Eliminate clutter on the screen

-Strategies to Manage Cognitive Load in UI UX Design
+Strategies to Manage Cognitive Load in Digital Design

 Now that we know the two fundamentals of reducing cognitive load, let’s discuss a framework to manage it in any digital product: